GutKat/softwareproject/README.md

 ### sequence_design.ipynb
 creates new sequences from input fasta file (similar to sequence_design.py).
 File was used to test the sequence design approaches, since the needed packages were incompatible with the used computer.  <br>
 Can only be executed within jupyter notebook script.

+## Figures
+The folder figures contain all the figures which were created in the process of the different test.
+The README.md file within this folder explain what which figure represents, and which model was used to produce the results.

 ## License